nicolastoira/BaryonEffectsEmulator/README.md

 z=[0.3,0.9,1.5]
 k=np.logspace(-1,1,1000)
 ```
 The _k_-vector is an optional parameter.
 If it is not given the power suppression will be evaluated at the standard _k_-values related to the emulator construction.
-On the other hand, a linear interpolation is performed for _k_-values outside of the standard range.
+On the other hand, a linear extrapolation is performed for _k_-values outside of the standard range.

 As last step one should simply call the function *get_boost* and access the results as follows:
 ```ruby